TOAST-DOCS/ToastUI-Editor/ko/overview.md

 ![plugin](https://user-images.githubusercontent.com/18183560/84381966-cf9a0880-ac24-11ea-9bb4-1e8a8ca186de.png)

 CommonMark and GFM are great, but we often need more abstraction.
-The TOAST UI Editor comes with powerful **Plugins** in compliance with the Markdown syntax.
+The NHN Cloud UI Editor comes with powerful **Plugins** in compliance with the Markdown syntax.

 **Five basic plugins** are provided as follows, and can be downloaded and used with npm.

-- [**`chart`**](https://github.com/nhn/tui.editor/tree/master/plugins/chart) : A code block marked as a 'chart' will render [TOAST UI Chart](https://github.com/nhn/tui.chart).
+- [**`chart`**](https://github.com/nhn/tui.editor/tree/master/plugins/chart) : A code block marked as a 'chart' will render [NHN Cloud UI Chart](https://github.com/nhn/tui.chart).
 - [**`code-syntax-highlight`**](https://github.com/nhn/tui.editor/tree/master/plugins/code-syntax-highlight) : Highlight the code block area corresponding to the language provided by [highlight.js](https://highlightjs.org/).
 - [**`color-syntax`**](https://github.com/nhn/tui.editor/tree/master/plugins/color-syntax) :
-  Using [TOAST UI ColorPicker](https://github.com/nhn/tui.color-picker), you can change the color of the editing text with the GUI.
+  Using [NHN Cloud UI ColorPicker](https://github.com/nhn/tui.color-picker), you can change the color of the editing text with the GUI.
 - [**`table-merged-cell`**](https://github.com/nhn/tui.editor/tree/master/plugins/table-merged-cell) :
   You can merge columns of the table header and body area.
 - [**`uml`**](https://github.com/nhn/tui.editor/tree/master/plugins/uml) : A code block marked as an 'uml' will render [UML diagrams](http://plantuml.com/screenshot).